In this post, I’ll show you the answer to a question that somebody recently sent me.

 Right-click the file in the Project window, then click Insert > Module from the menu.

-A new code module will open.
+A new code module opens.
 Enter the following code into the code module

 The comments in the code describe the purpose of each section.